theheavygluon/QuantumFinance/README.md

  - Lecture 1: https://youtu.be/ifPodLNDvcQ

 ### Day 4:
-A breif introduction to Quantum Risk Analysis
+A brief introduction to Quantum Risk Analysis

  - Lecture 1:
  - Lecture 2: